 No Products in the Cart

-This is able to give an ethernet cable more flexibility during installation.
+Stranded wires give an ethernet cable more flexibility during installation.
 You need more flexibility with your cable in tight areas such as workstations, NIC, between outlets, patch panels, hubs and inside mounted racks or networking box enclosures.
-The flex protects your cable from breaking the wires inside which can impact performance.
+The flex also protects your cable from breaking the wires inside which can impact performance.

 Stranded cable is going to be the type you see in majority of patch cords.
 You will often see these cables have a (CM) fire rating.
 Because of its flex and performance in short runs stranded cable is ideal for the patch cord type.
 With Infinity Cable Products you have the ability to purchase pre made patch cords that are already terminated.
 Stranded cable can also come in bulk lengths such as 1000 feet giving you the customization to create your own custom runs and patch cords.